-(a) In accordance with Best International Industry Standards and Practices, the Contractor shall keep the Minister promptly and fully informed of Petroleum Operations being carried out by it and its Sub-Contractors and shall promptly, provide the Minister with all data, samples, information, interpretations and reports, including progress and completion reports, which are related to this Agreement, and which shall include, but not be limited to:
+(a) In accordance with Best International Industry Standards and Practices, the Contractor shall keep the Minister promptly and fully informed of Petroleum Operations being carried out by the Contractor and its Sub-Contractors and shall promptly, provide the Minister with all data, samples, information, interpretations and reports, including progress and completion reports, which are related to the Petroleum Operations carried out in keeping with and further to the Licence and this Agreement, and which shall include, but not be limited to:

-- raw and processed seismic data and interpretations thereof including digital horizon files, velocity models used for depth conversion in formats specified by the Minister; - ii. well data, including, but not limited to, daily drilling reports, electric logs and other wire line surveys, mud logging reports and logs, samples of cuttings and cores and analyses made thereof; - iii. all reports prepared from drilling data, geological or geophysical data, including all maps or illustrations derived therefrom; - iv. all original well completion and well testing reports; - v. all reports dealing with location surveys and all other reports regarding wells, treating plants or pipeline locations; - vi. all reports dealing with reservoir investigations and reserve estimates, field outlines and economic evaluations relating to current and future Petroleum Operations; - vii. all quarterly reports on Petroleum Operations as requested by the Minister; - viii. all final reports upon completion of each specific project or operation; contingency programs and reports dealing with health, safety, and the environment; - ix. all design drawings, criteria, specifications and construction records; - x. all reports of technical audits and studies relating to Petroleum Operations; - xi. all reports of all other technical data relevant to the performance of Petroleum Operations in the Contract Area; - xii. all reports which may be required by the Accounting Procedure or which may be requested by the Minister and are otherwise required by the terms of this Agreement; and all audit reports issued in accordance with the Accounting Procedure regarding the Petroleum Operations and its accounting. - (b) The Contractor shall keep the Minister currently advised of all major developments taking place during the course of Petroleum Operations hereunder, in accordance with Best International Industry Standards and Practices, and shall furnish the Minister with such Petroleum Data and any other available information, reports, assessments and interpretations relating to the Petroleum Operations as the Minister or its Designee may reasonably require.
+- raw and processed seismic data and interpretations thereof including digital i. horizon files, velocity models used for depth conversion in formats specified by the Minister; - ii. well data, including, but not limited to, daily drilling reports, electric logs and other wire line surveys, mud logging reports and logs, samples of cuttings and cores and analyses made thereof; - all reports prepared from drilling data, geological or geophysical data, iii. including all maps or illustrations derived therefrom; - iv. all original well completion and well testing reports; - ٧. all reports dealing with location surveys and all other reports regarding wells, treating plants or pipeline locations; - all reports dealing with reservoir investigations and reserve estimates, field vi. outlines and economic evaluations relating to current and future Petroleum Operations: - all quarterly reports on Petroleum Operations as requested by the Minister; vii. - viii. all final reports upon completion of each specific project or operation; contingency programs and reports dealing with health, safety, and the environment; - ix. all design drawings, criteria, specifications and construction records; - all reports of technical audits and studies relating to Petroleum Operations; Χ. - all reports of all other technical data relevant to the performance of Petroleum χi.
+Operations in the Contract Area; - all reports which may be required by the Accounting Procedure or which may χij. be requested by the Minister and are otherwise required by the terms of this Agreement; and all audit reports issued in accordance with the Accounting Procedure regarding the Petroleum Operations and its accounting. - (b) The Contractor shall keep the Minister currently advised of all major developments taking place during the course of Petroleum Operations hereunder, in accordance with the Act, Regulations and Best International Industry Standards and Practices, and shall furnish the Minister with such Petroleum Data and any other available information, reports, assessments and interpretations relating to the Petroleum Operations as the Minister may require.